 Professor John Hattie, Chair of the Australian Institute for Teaching and School Leadership, recently commented that with many Universities having ATAR entry levels for Teaching Degrees set around 50 or below, graduates could be in charge of class groups with more than half of the class brighter then the teacher - another reason why many States are introducing testing regimes for teaching graduates.

-This Conference will try to unravel all these related issues and bring together topic experts, the voice of industry and look at the role of philanthropic organisations in trying to address these issues.
+This Conference unravel all these related issues and brought together topic experts, the voice of industry and looked at the role of philanthropic organisations in trying to address these issues.

-The 2016 CDAA National Conference will appeal to career development practitioners in any field of practice, educators, those working in industry, government funded employment services or in Learning and Development or HR disciplines.
+The 2016 CDAA National Conference appealed to career development practitioners in any field of practice, educators, those working in industry, government funded employment services or in Learning and Development or HR disciplines.